Causal Inference under Interference through Designed Markets: Introduction

-Finally, we apply our methods in a real-world setting using data from Chile, where a centralized mechanism (based on deferred acceptance) allocates most children in the country to schools.
+In simulations of a uniform price auction, we illustrate the robustness properties of our preferred estimator, in contrast to approaches based on parametric structural modeling.
+Finally, we apply our methods in a real-world setting using data from Chile, where children are allocated to public schools via a version of deferred acceptance.
 We compile a dataset from the Ministry of Education that replicates many of the features of the data in \citet{allende2019approximating}, except that the treatment is self-reported receipt of government-provided information on school quality, rather than an explicitly randomized intervention.
 We estimate $\bar \tau_{\text{GTE}}$, where the outcome measures the allocation of low-income families to good-quality schools.
-We find that if equilibrium effects are ignored, then the estimate of the impact of the treatment is large and significant, raising access of low-income families to good schools by nearly 1.5 percentage points.
-However, an estimate of the true impact of the intervention that takes into account the impact on the equilibrium of the school market is significantly smaller at 0.5 percentage points.
-The large bias of the average treatment effect comes from over-estimating the access of treated families to good schools relative to the all-treated counterfactual and under-estimating the access of control families to good schools relative to the all-control counterfactual.
-There is also substantial heterogeneity in treatment effects in the data.
-A rule that approximates the optimal targeting rule in equilibrium raises access of low-income families to good schools by 1.8 percentage points, substantially outperforming a uniform rule that allocates the intervention to all families.
+We find that if spillover effects are ignored, then the estimate of the impact of the treatment is significant, raising access of low-income families to good schools by nearly 1.5 percentage points.
+However, an estimate of the true impact of the intervention that takes into account the impact on the equilibrium of the school market is much smaller at 0.5 percentage points.
+A rule approximating the optimal targeting rule in equilibrium raises access of low-income families to good schools by 1.8 percentage points, substantially outperforming a uniform rule that allocates the intervention to all families.